RPSGT Handbook

 The BRPT eligibility requirements allow for students enrolled in a Commission on Accreditation for Respiratory Care (CoARC) approved program with a Polysomnography add-on to become eligible to take the exam at the successful completion of the program.
 For more information on CoARC, visit https://www.coarc.com/

 For an up-to-date listing of those Polysomnographic Technology programs formally approved by CAAHEP and CoARC, go to BRPT Approved CAAHEP/CoARC Programs.
 Only those programs voted on and approved by the CAAHEP and CoARC, and subsequently listed on the their websites, meet eligibility for Pathway 3 of the RPSGT examination.
-Program requirements must be complete by the date of testing.
+Program requirements must be completed by the date of testing.
 Students must complete both the core education program and the add-on Polysomnographic Technologist program to be eligible for the exam.

 STAR Education